What are school hours?

 Can I distribute invitations at school for my child’s birthday?

 Invitations to birthday parties should be distributed outside of school.
+Please respect this school rule.
+Teachers are not permitted to email invitations for families.

 What is available for childcare before and after school?